kobucom/author/README-rep.md

 - .technical vs .general

 One note about difference between language and version selectors.
-Only one target language is selected from the list of target language selectors.
+Only one target language is selected from a list of candidate languages.
-More than one version selectors can be specified and all are used to select passages.
+More than one version selectors can be effective and all are used to select passages.
-For example, you can only specify 'ja' or 'kr' but you can have '.v2' and '.debian' at the same time.
+For example, either 'ja' or 'kr' is effective even if you specify both.
+You can have '.v2' and '.debian' at the same time.

-## Specifyinig Target selector

-/en/
-The target selectors are passed to the Replacer through a command line argument of the form -s<i>selectors</i> (hyhpen, lower case S, no space, followed by comma separated list of selectors).

-Examples:
-- '-sja' for Japanese text
-- '-sja,.v2' for Japanese text and also select passages for the second version
-- '-sja,kr,.v2,.v2.r2' specifies target languages 'ja' and 'kr' and versions '.v2' and '.v2.r2'

 ## Levels of Version Selectors